 That being said if you feel any noticeable effects such as increased anxiety, decrease in motivation or feelings of euphoria, stop consuming immediately and see your doctor or health practitioner.

-Also remember that phenibut may potentially cause addiction similar the way that benzodiazepines do in certain individuals (this does not mean that every person who becomes dependent on benzodiazepines will necessarily become dependent on phenibut).
+Also, remember that phenibut may potentially cause addiction similar to the way that benzodiazepines do in certain individuals (this does not mean that every person who becomes dependent on benzodiazepines will necessarily become dependent on phenibut).

 Taking too much can lead to excess amounts of GABA in the brain, leading to overstimulation and possibly even neurotoxicity.